keithbuhler/keithbuhler.github.io/_posts/2017-05-22-trump-in-saudi-arabia-spin.md

 Listening to [Trump's speech in Saudi Arabia](http://thehill.com/blogs/pundits-blog/the-administration/334454-full-speech-president-donald-trump-address-in-saudi), and watching all the pomp and circumstance...
 It's all very interesting.
 First, it makes me glad I'm not a politician.
 I'm too ADD to sit through all that.

 More interesting, though, is trying to imagine how the current President's political enemies are going to try to spin this.
-I can't do it yet, but I'm sure it will happen.
+I can't imagine how yet, but I'm sure it will happen.

 <!--more-->